finance-quote/finance-quote/README.md

 There are no ways for a user to define a failover list.

-The two-dimensional hash is a somewhat unwieldly method of passing around information when compared to references.
-A future release is planned that will allow for information to be returned in a more flexible $hash{$stock}{$label}
+The two-dimensional hash is a somewhat unwieldly method of passing around information when compared to references
-style format.

 There is no way to override the default behaviour to cache currency conversion rates.